-My relatives and my family frequent this restaurant for rather authentic Teochew cuisine.
+My relatives and family frequently visit this restaurant for rather authentic Teochew cuisine.

 Their Siew Mai is amazingly delicious, with water chestnut in it.
 Their prawn roll is very succulent too, and their pork jelly is an all-time hit with the elderly.